stub22/funcprog-ex/weather-svc/README.md

 ### SOURCE FILES OVERVIEW

-The server code is implemented in 8 .scala files located in the [com.appstract.fpex.weather](src/main/scala/com/appstract/fpex/weather) package.
+The server code is implemented in subpackages of [com.appstract.fpex.weather](src/main/scala/com/appstract/fpex/weather) package.

-We may roughly divide these files into 3 functional groups:

-#### Web Server : Launch and Request Handling
- * AppMain.scala
- * AppServer.scala
- * AppWebRoutes.scala

-#### Backend Data Fetching and Error Handling
- * BackendForecastApi.scala
- * BackendForecastImpl.scala

-#### Frontend Weather Report Generation
- * ReporterApi.scala
- * ReporterImpl.scala
- * Temperatures.scala
+There are also some preliminary MUnit tests located in the [src/test/scala](src/test/scala/com/appstract/fpex/weather) folder.
+These include a mix of 'unit' tests and 'integration' tests, as explained in their source files.

 ### LIBRARIES